navasmontilla/site/README.md

 #### URANS simulation of shallow flows using the WENO ARL-ADER method for the SWE

+The proposed scheme offers a very low numerical dissipation, allowing the computation of very small turbulent structures and the reproduction of the theoretical energy cascade as the grid is refined.
+However, the mathematical model considers a 2D depth averaged flow, while turbulence is, in essence, three dimensional.
+Therefore, extra dissipation terms must be included to account for the small scale turbulent dissipation that the model cannot resolve.

+In shallow flows, there is a coexistence of small-scale 3D turbulence, mainly generated due to the friction with the bottom, and large-scale 2D turbulence.
+The proposed model uses a turbulence model to account for the effects of the former and resolves the latter.

 <figure style="text-align: center;">
   <img src="github_site/conical_island.png" width="100%" alt="my alt text"/>